Microsoft-Web/DEMO-Handling-change-EF-migrations/DEMO.md

 ### Setup and Configuration ###
 Follow these steps to setup your environment for the demo.

+1. Copy the contents of the **source\begin** folder to a separate directory.
+Both demo segments start from the same begin solution, so you will need to remember the directory to where you copied the files for the second segment.
+1. Configure the **GeekQuiz** web site to support [Publishing with Git](http://www.windowsazure.com/en-us/develop/net/common-tasks/publishing-with-git/) and push the duplicate of the begin solution to the remote repository.
+1. **TODO**: Add step to setup DB as linked resource.
 1. Open Visual Studio 2013.
 1. Open the **GeekQuiz.sln** solution located under **source\begin**.
 1. In Visual Studio, close all open files.